 A few weeks ago I was doing a hike in the Val d’Areuse near Boudry in the Swiss canton of Neuchâtel, home of the Gorges de l’Areuse.
 The Gorges de l’Areuse is a narrow gorge through the limestones of the Jura, shaped by the Areuse river.
 One of the things I was after, was long exposures of the flowing water and nature’s details in it.

-It is always a bit hard to predict how a long exposure image of a mountain river will look.
+It is always a bit hard to predict how a long exposure image of a mountain river rapid will look.
 I tend to be on the look-out for stones or wood with a bit of character or a special color.
 In addition I tend to look for light patches that can give a long exposure image a special look and feel.
 I think that in this case I found a nice combination.
 Hope you like this impression of a mountain river rapid!

 I combined a Lee 10-stop and a Lee 3-stop ND filter to achieve a 126 second exposure at f/11.